 In Virginia, plaintiffs may recover various types of damages for injuries they sustained in a car accident.
 If they can prove that the other driver was solely responsible for their injuries, personal injury plaintiffs may be able to claim compensation for the following:

 - Medical expenses

 - Property damage

 A dedicated car accident lawyer will be able to help a victim obtain necessary damages for their injuries.

 Virginia Beach Car Accident Lawyers at Anchor Legal Group, PLLC Advocate for Victims with Delayed Injuries

 If you are experiencing delayed injuries from a car accident, there is no time to waste.
 Contact a Virginia Beach car accident lawyer at Anchor Legal Group, PLLC to see if you are eligible for compensation.
 Our experienced legal team can evaluate your case and ensure that you comply with all applicable legal rules and deadlines.
-Contact us online or call us at 757-LAW-0000 for a free consultation.
+Contact us online or call us at 757-LAW-0000 for a private consultation.
 Located in Virginia Beach, Virginia, we serve clients throughout Virginia Beach, Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.